reicalasso/beyond_transformer/docs/archive/installation_and_usage.md

 ## Next Steps

 1. **Explore Examples**: Check the `notebooks/` directory for Jupyter notebooks with detailed examples
-2. **Run Experiments**: Try the experiment scripts in `src/nsm/experiments/`
+2. **Run Experiments**: Try the experiment scripts in `src/pulse/experiments/`
 3. **Read Documentation**: Review the detailed documentation in `docs/`
 4. **Contribute**: Follow our [Contributing Guidelines](CONTRIBUTING.md) to help improve the project

-Happy coding with Neural State Machines!
+Happy coding with PULSEs!